sikozonpc/personal-blog/content/posts/message-bus.md

 So far so good, but your projects starts growing and something changes and suddenly everything breaks or worst "Silently breaks".
 Not to mention it get's hard to read.

-It's alright to have been part of this problem, I was.
+Communication between components is not easy, this is one of the disavantages of ECS [Entity component systems](https://en.wikipedia.org/wiki/Entity_component_system), so it's alright to have been part of this problem, I was.
 My earliest projects were like this, and even official Unity tutorials teach like this for simplicity.

 However, in this comunity people consume a lot of tutorials, blog posts and even courses that teach and force component coupling.